Iran pledges to protect shared security interests with Yemen

 The Saudi-led coalition has been carrying out air strikes in Yemen since late March against the Houthis and their allies, whose rapid advances forced Yemeni President Abd-Rabbu Mansour Hadi and his government into exile in Riyadh.

-Iran does not recognise Hadi and has portrayed the air strikes as an intervention in Yemen's internal affairs.
+Iran does not recognize Hadi and has portrayed the air strikes as an intervention in Yemen's internal affairs.

 Earlier this week, Saudi Arabia said coalition jets destroyed the runway of Yemen's Sanaa airport to prevent an Iranian cargo plane from landing there.